 - Luggage transport from one camp site to the next one

-- Breakfast and diner, starting with diner at he 3th of June and ending with breakfast at the 8th of June)
+- Breakfast and diner, starting with diner at he 9th of June and ending with dinner at the 14th of June)

 - Tourist taxes